mja65/Emu68-Imager/docs/amigautilities.md

 In addition of Pistorm tools we also installed a few essential and useful programs for you.

+## Roadshow (demo) ##

+We are using the Roadshow TCP/IP stack since it is the only still maintaned TCP/IP stack for amiga.
+It is a commercial product but we were allowed to distribute the demo version with the tool.
+It is restricted to 15 minutes online time, after which you have to reboot the amiga.
+Please consider buying the unrestricted version from the author.
+More info in [Programs Used by the Tool](included.html#included-with-the-emu68-imager-tool)

 ## Directory Opus 4

 This is one of the more commonly used  file commander tools on the Amiga.
 It is the daddy of all double-panel browsers and Amiga installation cannot be without one.
 We have also provided additional functionality like archive extraction for you so you are all set up and good to go.